If you have been asked to be a Guarantor you are probably a parent or close relative/friend of a student.

 A guarantor is someone who agrees to pay for a tenant's rent (and potentially other charges) if they don't/can't pay it.

-As the Guarantor, you will be asked to sign a legally binding contract called a Guarantor Agreement.
-Please take a look at our Sample Guarantor Contract.
+As the Guarantor, you will be asked to co-sign the Tenancy Agreement.
+Please take a look at our:

 If you sign this agreement you are: